Atrac3, Atrac3+ and other codecs

 0=sceAtracGetRemainFrame(0, 09fe1980[000000ae])

 Uses sceAtracSetHalfwayBufferAndGetID with a very small readSize, and a buffer much smaller than the size of the file.
 This results in a streaming state, not a "halfway" state, but differently initialized.
-This is now implemented and working in Atrac2.
+This is now implemented and working in the new sceAtrac implementation.